Discover South Tyrol: A Journey Through Italy’s Alpine Gem Where Cultures and Sceneries Collide

 I arrived in the evening and my driver team, Laura and her husband Giorgio, met me for the transfer to Verona.
 I planned to use their services for visiting the countryside.
 They are a delightful couple and I enjoyed our conversation.
 In 1.5 hours we arrived in Verona.
 I stayed at luxury apartments Lords of Verona, located in the heart of the city, Piazza de Signori.
 The con is that it is pedestrian square but walk from parking to hotel was only few minutes.

-Next day was raining and my trip to Valpolicella was cancelled.
+The next day it was raining and my trip to Valpolicella was cancelled.
 I visited palace Maffei, a small art museum with collection of Ernst, Warhol, Modigliani, Picasso and others.

 I had two wonderful days in Verona to rest, eat and stroll.

-On November 5, I checked out of apartment and met my driver/guide Miriam for full day travel exploring countryside from Verona to Venice.
+On November 5, I checked out of the apartment and met my driver/guide, Miriam, for full day travel exploring countryside from Verona to Venice.
 The sun finally was shining and I enjoyed the foliage colors.

 Before we got to Vicenza’s historical center, I took photo of Rotunda, Palladian Villa.
 Then we went to Vincenza, known for its rich history, architecture, and as the birthplace of the famous architect Andrea Palladio.
 The highlight of my visit was Palladio’s Olympic Theater.
 We also admired Palladio masterpieces.
 The theater (Teatro Olympico) is known for its remarkable architecture, with a stage set designed to resemble an ancient Roman theater.
 It’s a UNESCO World Heritage Site.